 Lower impression cost

 As digital advertising shifts linear markets, it’s safe to assume that there will soon be no Smart TV without ads.
 Because users often stream programs in the company of other individuals, over the top devices afford advertisers more views compared to individuals surfing the web on a single device.
 More viewers per household mean reduced impression costs!

 Millennials and Generation Z prefer connected TV.

 Millennials and Generation Z don’t have an attachment to conventional television like preceding generations do.
 For Generation X and Baby Boomers, classic television offers a level of nostalgia and comfort that newer generations don’t share.
-Surveys reveal that 65% of millennials households use connected TVs as their only source of video content.
-As the largest group of people on the planet right now, millennials hold the most purchasing power.
-So getting ads where they can see it is essential for many businesses.
+Surveys reveal that 65% of millennials’ households use connected TV’s as their only source of video content.
+As the largest group of people on the planet right now, millennials hold the most purchasing power, so getting ads where they can see them is essential for many businesses.